boufik/Cyber-Handbook-Practices/Frontend/modern-frontend-stack.md

 - **`node_modules/` is a supply-chain surface.** Hundreds of transitive packages from strangers, some with `postinstall` scripts that execute arbitrary code at install time. `npm audit` is noisy but not optional.
 Use `npm ci` (never bare `npm install`) in CI and Docker so the lockfile is authoritative.

 - **Client-side rendering means an effectively empty `index.html`.** `curl` the deployed site and you get a blank `<div id="root">`.
-This is bad for SEO, and it is worth remembering when your own recon tooling crawls single-page applications — the interesting content is in the JS bundle, not the HTML.
+This is bad for SEO, and it is worth remembering when your own tooling crawls single-page applications.
+The interesting content is in the JS bundle, not the HTML.

 - **The bundle is public.** Everything in your shipped JavaScript — API base URLs, `VITE_*` variables, internal endpoint names, comments you forgot to strip — is readable by anyone with DevTools. **Minification is not obfuscation.**